mattvenn/raspi-adventure/README.md

 # Todo

 * the game will fail if 2 people are running and both get onto the sockets level at once
-* don't hard code paths
-* don't expect user to be logged in as pi
 * make it easier to add levels (better framework)
-* logging from the checker.py daemon
 * install an init script to start the daemon at boot